 This book is one of the most terrifying I’ve ever read.

 But it’s full of so much important, useful information that I think it should be mandatory for every high school senior in the country, every young woman thinking about marriage, and every person in a position of hiring help, recruiting employees, and making important decisions.

 I gushed to my brother, a criminal defense lawyer in New York City, my friend Leslie Becknell Marx, who used to be the minister at the Unitarian Universalist Congregation in Ashland, and my daughters friend’s dad, a chemist who got had by a con man who infiltrated his software company, that they all need to read this book.

-After two decades of experience working for the FBI, Mary Ellen O’Toole has seen people make the same mistake over and over again: they trust their gut instincts over logic or best evidence, sometimes with devastating outcomes.
+After two decades of experience working for the FBI, Mary Ellen O’Toole has seen people make the same mistake over and over again: You trust your instincts over logic or best evidence, sometimes with devastating outcomes.